Rana Muhammad Farooq Saeed Khan: Political career

-He was elected to the National Assembly from Constituency NA-79 (Faisalabad-V) as an independent candidate in 2008 Pakistani general election after which he re-joined PPP.
+He was elected to the National Assembly from Constituency NA-79 (Faisalabad-V) as an independent candidate in the 2008 Pakistani general election after which he re-joined PPP.
 He received 58,563 votes and defeated Safdar Shakir, a candidate of PML-Q. In the same election, he was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-59 (Faisalabad-IX).
 He received 35,575 votes and defeated Arif Mahmood Gill.
 He vacated the Punjab Assembly seat.

 In November 2008, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as Federal Minister for Textile Industry where he continued to serve until February 2011.
 From April 2012 to June 2012, he served as Federal Minister for Climate Change.
 In June 2012, he was inducted into the federal cabinet of Prime Minister Raja Pervez Ashraf and was appointed as Federal Minister for Climate Change where he continued to serve until March 2013.

-He ran for the seat of the National Assembly as a candidate of PPP from Constituency NA-79 (Faisalabad-V) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PPP from Constituency NA-79 (Faisalabad-V) in the 2013 Pakistani general election but was unsuccessful.
 He received 21,716 votes and lost the seat to Chaudhry Shehbaz Babar.
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-59 (Faisalabad-IX) but was unsuccessful.
 He received 12,376 votes and lost the seat to Arif Mahmood Gill.